CompleteBlenderCreator/04-Low-Poly-Chess-Set-Original/readme.txt

 * Toggle ‘Limit selection to visible’.
 * Build the rest of the Bishop.

+## Boolean Modifier
+* Experiment with a boolean modifier.
+* Understand how to apply it to our model.
+* Can been used constructively and destructively.
+* It can work in edit mode.
+* Real time and live!

 ---
 Click [here](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial) to find out more about the course, and how we build these assets step-by-step.